DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/scholarships-and-bursaries.md

 title: "Scholarships and bursaries"
 heading: "Scholarships and bursaries"
 description: |-
-   There is extra funding available for some subject areas, find out if you are eligible.
+   Find out if you're eligible for extra funding depending on the subject you're training to teach.
 related_content:
     What to expect on your teacher training: "/blog/what-to-expect-on-your-teacher-training" Improve your subject knowledge: "/improve-your-subject-knowledge"
     Salaries and benefits: "/salaries-and-benefits"
+promo_content:
+    - content/train-to-be-a-teacher/promos/get-adviser-promo
+before-content:
+    - content/fund-your-training/funding-widget
 navigation: 20.10
-navigation_description: There is extra funding available for some subject areas, find out if you are eligible.
+navigation_description: Find out if you're eligible for extra funding depending on the subject you're training to teach.
 ---

 You may be eligible for a teaching bursary or scholarship when training to teach.
 These are tax-free amounts of money you receive to train in certain subjects.
 You do not need to pay them back.